Semiparametric Estimation of Dynamic Binary Choice Panel Data Models

-This paper resembles other panel data discrete response literature using fixed effects methods, in that there are no restrictions imposed on the distribution of $\alpha_{i}$, conditional on the observed explanatory variables. \cite*{Rasch1960, rasch1961general} and \cite*{Andersen1970} demonstrate that, in the absence of state dependence ($y_{it-1}$), $\beta$ can be estimated by conditional maximum likelihood method if $\epsilon_{it}$ is assumed to be independent of all the other covariates and i.i.d. across both time periods and individuals with a logistic distribution.
-The fixed effects approach presented in \cite*{Manski1987} enables the identification of $\beta$ without the parametric and serial independence restrictions placed on $\epsilon_{it}$. \cite*{Chamberlain2010} shows that, outside of the logistic case, these \textquotedblleft static\textquotedblright\ binary choice models have zero information bound and the identification requires at least one of the observed covariates having unbounded support.
+This paper resembles other panel data discrete response literature using fixed effects methods, in that we impose no restrictions on the distribution of $\alpha_{i}$, conditional on the observed explanatory variables. \cite{ArellanoHonore2001} review early works on estimating $\beta$ in model (\ref{eq:1.1}) with no state dependence ($y_{it-1}$). \cite*{Chamberlain2010} shows that, outside of the logistic case, these static binary choice models have a zero information bound, and the identification requires that at least one of the observed covariates have unbounded support.
+In the presence of lagged dependent variables, various conditional maximum likelihood methods have been developed for variants of model (\ref{eq:1.1}) with logistic errors and at least four observations ($T\geq3$) per individual.\footnote{Throughout this paper, this means the data contain $y_{i0}$ and $(y_{i1},y_{i2},y_{i3},x_{i1},x_{i2},x_{i3})$ for each individual $i$.} \cite{honore2021identification} provide a comprehensive review of this literature.\footnote{Works such as \cite{BartolucciNigro2010, BartolucciNigro2012} and \cite{al2017exponential} study the estimation of model (\ref{eq:1.1}) under alternative specifications.} Several new methods have been proposed for dynamic Logit models based on moment conditions.
+Leading examples include \cite{HonoreWeidner2020}, \cite{dobronyi-gu-kim}, \cite{kitazawa2022transformations}, and \cite{dano2023transition}, among others.

-In the presence of lagged dependent variables, the conditional maximum likelihood method can be used to estimate $\gamma$, provided that there are no other explanatory variables $x_{it}$ and that there are at least four observations ($T\geq3$) per individual (see \cite*{Chamberlain1985} and \cite*{Magnac2000}).\footnote{Throughout this paper, this means that the data contains $y_{i0}$ and $(y_{i1},y_{i2},y_{i3},x_{i1},x_{i2},x_{i3})$ for each individual $i$.} For more general model with $x_{it}$, \cite*{HonoreKyriazidou2000} (referred to as HK henceforth) proposed a conditional maximum likelihood estimator (CMLE) for model (\ref{eq:1.1}) with logistic errors and $T\geq3$. \cite*{Hahn2001} examined the semiparametric efficiency of the CMLE proposed in HK. \cite*{BartolucciNigro2010, BartolucciNigro2012} demonstrated that the dynamic Logit model for binary panel data may be approximated by a quadratic exponential model.
-More recently, \cite*{HonoreWeidner2020} propose a GMM estimator that is based on new moment conditions for dynamic panel data Logit models with fixed effects. \cite*{AguirregabiriaEtal2021} studied dynamic panel data Logit models with forward-looking decision-making process, by deriving the minimal sufficient statistics for the unobserved fixed effect.